Corey Seager: 2017: Second all-star appearance

-Following his Rookie of the Year campaign, Seager was considered one of the faces of the "new golden age" of shortstops along with Francisco Lindor and Trevor Story, while the careers of older shortstops such as Derek Jeter, Alex Rodriguez, and Nomar Garciaparra had concluded.
+Following his Rookie of the Year campaign, Seager was considered one of the faces of the "new golden age" of shortstops along with Francisco Lindor and Trevor Story, as the careers of older shortstops such as Derek Jeter, Alex Rodriguez, and Nomar Garciaparra had concluded.
 On June 20, 2017, Seager had his second career three-home run game, against the New York Mets.
-He batted .295/.375/.479 with 22 home runs, was named to his second straight All-Star game and won his second consecutive Silver Slugger Award, the first Dodgers player to win back-to-back awards since Mike Piazza won five straight from 1993 to 1997.
+He batted .295/.375/.479 with 22 home runs, was named to his second straight All-Star game, and won his second consecutive Silver Slugger Award, the first Dodgers player to win back-to-back awards since Mike Piazza won five straight from 1993 to 1997.
 He was bothered at the end of the season by a sore elbow, which reduced his playing time and effectiveness in September.

 A back injury suffered in the third game of the 2017 NLDS kept Seager off of the Dodgers roster for the 2017 NLCS.
 However, he returned to the roster for the 2017 World Series.
 He had six hits in 27 at-bats, including a home run and a double in the World Series, but the Dodgers lost the series in seven games to the Houston Astros.

 2018: More injuries and Tommy John surgery

-On April 30, Seager was diagnosed with a strain in the ulnar collateral ligament of his right elbow, requiring Tommy John surgery, causing him to miss the remainder of the 2018 season.
+On April 30, Seager was diagnosed with a strain in the ulnar collateral ligament of his right elbow, requiring Tommy John surgery, which caused him to miss the remainder of the 2018 season.
 He was 27-for-101 (.267) with two home runs and 13 RBIs in the 26 games he played.
 He also underwent arthroscopic surgery on his left hip on August 7.

 2019

-Seager was eligible for arbitration for the first time during the 2018-2019 offseason.
+Seager was eligible for arbitration for the first time during the 2018–2019 offseason.
 He agreed to a one-year deal with the Dodgers for $4 million.

 On June 11, Seager strained his left hamstring while baserunning and was placed on the 10-day injured list retroactive to the following day.
-An MRI exam confirmed the diagnosis of a Grade 1 to Grade 2 strain.
-Prior to the injury, Seager had been hitting .459 during his last 37 at bats (17 hits, including 7 doubles).
+An MRI exam confirmed the diagnosis of Grade 1 to Grade 2 strain.
+Prior to the injury, Seager had been hitting .459 during his last 37 at-bats (17 hits, including 7 doubles).
 He was activated from the injured list on July 10, and two days later began the second half of the season batting at the top of the order against the Red Sox.
 Seager finished the regular season batting .272/.335/.483 with 19 home runs, and despite missing one month of play, he set new career highs with 44 doubles (tied for the NL lead) and 87 RBIs.